Ayush-Dadhaniya/stamuraiTask/README.md

   - Metadata like priority, status, and due date.

 #### 4. No Real-Time Features
-- The app doesn’t currently support real-time updates.
+- The app doesn't currently support real-time updates.
 - Page refresh or re-fetch is required to see task updates.

 ---